Income Taxes

 Income tax brackets

-The United States income tax system is progressive—meaning, the higher your income, the higher your tax rate.
+The United States income tax system is progressive, meaning your income is first taxed at the lower rates but as your income increases, it gets taxed at gradually higher rates.
 The rates are also different depending on whether you're a single filer or married filing jointly.

 Here are the basic income tax brackets.
 For more details on tax brackets, see the IRS Federal income tax rates and brackets.